explosion/spaCy/website/docs/usage/projects.md

 In your `project.yml`, you can then run the script by calling `python scripts/custom_evaluation.py` with the function arguments.
-You can also use the `variables` section to define reusable variables that will be substituted in commands, paths and URLs.
-In this example, the batch size is defined as a variable will be added in place of `${variables.batch_size}` in the script.
+You can also use the `vars` section to define reusable variables that will be substituted in commands, paths and URLs.
+In this example, the batch size is defined as a variable will be added in place of `${vars.batch_size}` in the script.

 > #### Calling into Python
 >